spectrocloud/librarium/content/docs/04-clusters/01-public-cloud/05.5-cox-edge/10-add-cox-edge-accounts.md

     - API Key: Provide the API key you generated earlier.

-    - Organization Id: Ask your system administrator for this value or use the Cox Edge API to retrive the organization id.
+    - Organization Id: Ask your system administrator for this value or use the Cox Edge API to retrieve the organization id.

     - Environment: This optional field allows you to enter name of the environment you wish to target if you have one.